Some components of the bike need to be checked regularly.

 For the Cowboy 3, the brake pads we use are the TEKTRO F10BS.
 Or use another brake pad that fits our disc brakes (HD-R310).

 Here is a tutorial which explains how to replace them.
-Or see one of our Service Partners and they can replace the pads for you.

 To ensure there’s no freeplay in your saddle fixation, the seat post bolts and clamp must be tight.
 Here is a quick check to avoid any potential accidents on the road.